EU seeks to boost credibility despite slow vaccine rollout - WTMJ

 Associated Press

-BRUSSELS (AP) — The European Union on Monday sought to prop up the credibility of its flagging coronavirus vaccine program, which has been under pressure from the World Health Organization and EU member states to the United Kingdom.
+BRUSSELS (AP) — The European Union on Monday defended its flagging coronavirus vaccine program, which has come under criticism from the World Health Organization, EU states and recently departed member Britain.

-Ten days of bad news about stalled deliveries from producers, a rusty rollout by member states was capped last weekend when the EU had to make an unlikely U-turn on plans to set up controls on the island of Ireland between the United Kingdom’s Northern Ireland and the EU’s Republic of Ireland to make sure vaccines wouldn’t be illegally transported to Britain.
+Ten days of bad news about stalled deliveries from producers, a rusty rollout by member states were capped last weekend when the EU made a hasty U-turn on plans to set up controls on the island of Ireland — between the United Kingdom’s Northern Ireland and the EU’s Republic of Ireland — to make sure vaccines wouldn’t be illegally transported to Britain.

-Considering that keeping the border invisible to keep peace on the island was a key tenet of the Brexit EU-UK divorce agreement, that plan was aborted just before it became a firm decision, yet it left the European Commission, the EU’s executive arm, with plenty of diplomatic egg on its face.
+Considering that avoiding a visible border to keep peace on the island was a key tenet of the Brexit EU-UK divorce agreement, that plan was aborted just before it became a firm decision, yet it left the European Commission, the EU’s executive arm, with plenty of diplomatic egg on its face.

-Britain’s media had a feast, depicting the EU as untrustworthy even if the government kept a low profile on the issue.
+Britain’s media had a feast, depicting the EU as untrustworthy, though the U.K. government kept a low profile on the issue.

 “These are things which happen when you are working at full speed to deal with a developing situation,” European Commission spokesman Eric Mamer said.